UKCloud/documentation/articles/azure/azs-how-identify-global-admins.md

 ## Indentifying the Global Administrators

-1. Log in to your Microsoft Azure portal at http://portal.azure.com.
+1. Log in to your Microsoft Azure portal at https://portal.azure.com.

 2. In the left hand side portal menu select **Azure Active Directory**.

     ![Azure Active Directory in favourites panel](images/azs-ad.png)

-3. In the *New* blade, select **Roles and Administrators**.
+3. In the *Manage* section, select **Roles and Administrators**.

     ![Roles and Administrators in New blade](images/azs-roles-admins.png)